 Jesus’ ascension to heaven occurred 40 days after his resurrection, according to the New Testament, with Pentecost taking place ten days after His ascension.
 Thus, many believe that this event marks the fulfilment of an early prophecy - that Jesus would baptise his followers with the Holy Spirit.
 According to the book, around 120 disciples of Jesus were present at the festivities, including the Twelve Apostles, the Virgin Mary and Jesus’ brothers.

-An old tradition sees the bachelors in Dutch cities and towns pick a girl to be the Pentecost bride.
+An old tradition sees bachelors in Dutch cities and towns pick a girl to be the Pentecost bride.
 The girl is then adorned with flowers and given a crown, before leading a procession through the town.

-Nowadays, if they don’t attend markets or music festivals, people in the Netherlands tend to enjoy their day off by spending time outside, enjoying the nice weather that typically comes at the beginning of summer.
+Nowadays, if they don’t attend markets or music festivals, people in the Netherlands tend to enjoy their day off by spending time outside, taking in the nice weather that typically comes at the beginning of summer.
 If you’re looking for something to do, why not visit one of the Netherlands' beautiful national parks or take a trip to one of its many zoos, or maybe you’d prefer to chill at a nice bar, filling up on Dutch beer and snacks.